 Jay Locke (17) is from Decorah, Iowa.
-He graduated with honors from Atlanta, Georgia's Oglethorpe University in 2011 with a Bachelor of Science degree in Accounting and a minor in Economics.
+He graduated with honors from Oglethorpe University in 2011 with a Bachelor of Science degree in Accounting and a minor in Economics.
 As an undergraduate student, he designed and managed a rural agriculture research project for an NGO in Mewat, India, and completed an internship in corporate internal audit for Newell Rubbermaid, a manufacturing company in Atlanta, Georgia.
-After graduating, he continued to accumulate experience in corporate internal audit with SunTrust Banks and Newell Rubbermaid and was licensed as a Certified Public Accountant license.
-Most recently, he served as a Community Economic Development volunteer for the Peace Corps in Kenya.
+After graduating, he continued to accumulate experience in corporate internal audit with SunTrust Banks and Newell Rubbermaid and was licensed as a Certified Public Accountant.
+Starting in 2013, he served as a Community Economic Development advisor for the Peace Corps in Kakamega, Kenya.
 While there he facilitated the development of Village Savings & Loan Association microfinance projects and small businesses with community groups, and developed an interest in the historical legacies and statistical measurement of African economies.
-At Yale, Jay intends to focus on development economics with a concentration on Sub-Saharan Africa.
+At Yale, Jay intends to focus on African economic history and improving statistical capacity in African states.

 Eric Lockhart (16), a native of New York City, graduated from Yale University with a B.A. in economics in 2007.
 Prior to returning to Yale, Eric was a Leadership Gifts Associate at the International Rescue Committee (IRC), where he worked on private fundraising with a focus on the IRC's Board and Overseers.
 Eric also volunteered as the Executive Director of the New York branch of Young Professionals in Foreign Policy (YPFP), overseeing the day-to-day operations of YPFP New York alongside the long-term planning and strategic development of the branch.
 Before the IRC and YPFP, Eric worked at Merrill Lynch in the Investment Management and Guidance group, where he focused on macroeconomic research, risk and portfolio analytics, and managing inter-departmental collaboration on trade implementation.
 He is pursuing a joint degree in global affairs and business at Yale with a focus on public-private partnerships in the context of women and girls’ economic empowerment.